Skip to content

 LeftRight

-Drones struck Oman's Duqm Port on Tuesday, hitting a fuel storage tank.
-Oman's state news agency ONA confirmed the attack; no casualties were reported.
-Iran denied responsibility through state media.
+Drones struck Oman's Duqm Port for the second time, hitting a fuel storage tank.
+Oman's state news agency ONA confirmed the attack.
+No casualties were reported.
+Iran denied responsibility through state media — a pattern consistent with the 2019 Abqaiq-Khurais attacks where Iran's categorical denial was later overturned by UN weapons forensics.

 Both chambers will vote on resolutions requiring congressional approval for further military action in Iran.
 The resolutions will fail, but they create a formal record of dissent on a war Congress did not authorise.